Delete Attributes

 }

-The same is done for all predecessors of the peer shared Attribute.
+The same is done for all predecessors of the received Attribute.

 Then, the appropriate DeleteAttributeAcceptResponseItem is generated and sent back in the Reponse to the Sender of the Request.